 Changing technology means new challenges.
 With HAMR drives on the market, areal density is increasing.
 This means that data can be recovered from small shreds of drives by bad actors with the right equipment.
 That is why shredding is no longer best practice.

 Companies are increasingly under pressure to find greener alternatives to the physical destruction of drives.
 The National Renewable Energy Laboratory (NREL) estimates that 20-70 million HDDs reach the end of their lives each year.
 Unfortunately, most of these drives are destroyed.
-That’s a lot of e-waste!
-No wonder organizations such as the Circular Drive Initiative are pushing to increase awareness of ways in which companies can green their hardware lifecycles.
+No wonder organizations such as the Circular Drive Initiative are pushing to increase awareness of ways in which companies can combat e-waste by greening their hardware lifecycles.

 Options for Degaussing